kvitka-software/kvitka-web/content/service/bakksjo.md

 such as Scala, Go, and Elm. Øyvind's core experience is backend development, but he has also worked on some frontend projects.

-> One of the most skillful software developers I have worked with.
+> «One of the most skillful software developers I have worked with.»
+>
 > – Lars Jølsum, Tribe Architect at Sportradar

 ## Specialities